shivanker/prefuse-polblogs/README.md

 Political books and blogs
 ===========

-This project displays allows the analysis of political books and blogs and their affliations in the US political space
+This project presents an interactive visualization of the affiliations of various political books and blogs in the US political space, using the Java library `[Prefuse](https://github.com/prefuse/Prefuse)'.